The Snow Queen (1995 film): Plot

-Amy and Sherman give Ellie and Peeps a royal vehicle to ride to the Snow Queen's dominion, but they run into a robber gang of humanoid rats.
-The Robber King promises his daughter, Angorra, that Ellie can become her slave, but later changes his mind.
+The Princess and Prince give Ellie and Peeps a royal vehicle to ride to the Snow Queen's dominion, but they run into a robber gang of humanoid rats.
+The Robber King promises his daughter, Angorra, that Ellie can become her servant, but later changes his mind.
 Ellie is locked in a room with a flying reindeer Dimly who was captured by the robbers.
 Peeps enters the room and unties Ellie's hands, and she unties Dimly.
 Angorra enters, but they trap her with a barrel.
-Dimly flies them away, but the King grabs onto the rope that is still wrapped around Dimly, resulting in the King slamming into a building and falling over the edge on top of Angorra.
+Dimly flies them away, but the Robber King grabs onto the rope that is still wrapped around Dimly, resulting in the Robber King slamming into a building and falling over the edge on top of Angorra.

 Dimly does not know where the Snow Queen is, so he goes to his flying reindeer school and asks Freda, an old Lapland woman who runs the school.
 Freda has Dimly fly them over to the Queen's castle.
 There, they meet the three trolls, who ultimately decide to help them.
 Tom does not have much time left, and has finished putting the mirror together except for the two pieces that are inside him.
 Freda reveals that the pieces inside him will kill him, then makes a potion that will dissolve the mirror.
 Ellie tells Tom to drink it, but just as he is about to, the Queen blasts the vial away with her magic staff.
 They fight the Queen, but she freezes Eric and Freda, and Baggy and Wardrobe grab her staff just as they are frozen as well.
 The battle eventually causes the vial to fall on top of the mirror and shatter, dissolving the mirror and forming an icy cyclone that chases after the Queen's flying carriage and freezes her solid as she attempts to escape.
 The mirror pieces inside Tom dissolve and the effects of the Queen's kiss go away, freeing him.
 Freda and the trolls are unfrozen.

-Freda warns the Snow Queen is not dead and might return in the future.
+Freda warns the Snow Queen is not destroyed and will return in the future.
 She has Dimly take Ellie, Tom, and Peeps back to the village, and then come back for her and the trolls.
 Dimly crash lands in the village and Ellie, Tom, and Peeps go to listen to the rest of the story as Dimly heads back to the Queen's palace.
-The film ends with a close-up shot of the frozen Queen's eyes lighting up.
+The film ends with a close-up shot of the frozen Queen's eyes lighting up ominously.